vega/vega-lite/site/docs/composition/repeat.md

 <span class="vl-example" data-name="repeat_splom_iris"></span>

-You can also check the [interactive SPLOM example](https://vega.github.io/vega-lite/examples/interactive_splom.html).
+You can also check the [interactive SPLOM example](https://vega.github.io/Vegemite/examples/interactive_splom.html).

 ## Resolve

 The default [resolutions](resolve.html) for repeat are independent scales and axes for [position channels](encoding.html#position) and shared scales and legends for all other channels.
-Currently, Vega-Lite does not support shared axes for repeated views.
+Currently, Vegemite does not support shared axes for repeated views.